dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 raised.For the most part, you do not have to worry about the information in these later sections when using streams.

-Finally, `The STREAMS module`_ gives complete details on all interfaces in the Streams module.
+Finally, `The streams Module Reference`_ gives complete details on all interfaces in the Streams module.
 Each entry in this section is arranged in alphabetical order.

 Discussing error conditions
 ---------------------------